 THE RUNDOWN ROUNDTABLE

-💡 The Rundown Roundtable: Our AI use cases
+💡The Rundown Roundtable: Our AI use cases

-The Rundown: The Rundown Roundtable is a weekly feature in which we poll members of The Rundown staff about how we use AI in our work and daily lives.
+The Rundown: The Rundown Roundtable is a weekly feature where we poll members of The Rundown staff about how we use AI in our work and daily lives.

 AI TRAINING